If you’re already a Hitchhiker, log in to access this content.

-The Hitchhikers Learning hub contains all of the product, industry, and process training we believe that you need to start making successful search experiences.
+The Hitchhikers Learning Platform contains all of the product, industry, and process training you need to start building successful search experiences.

-We break up the training into 3 discrete levels: Units, Modules, and Tracks.
+We break up the training into three discrete levels: tracks, modules, and units:

 Unit: You’re in a unit right now!
-The Unit is the smallest component of training and should take you no longer than 10-20 minutes to complete.
-Each unit ends with a quiz, but we’ll explain more about that later.
+A unit is the smallest component of training and should take you no longer than 10-20 minutes to complete.
+Each unit ends with a quiz, which we’ll go more into later.

 Currently, you’re in the How the Learning Platform Works unit.
 This is inside the Introduction to Hitchhikers module, and that is a part of the Hitchhikers Program track.

-When you finish units, modules and tracks, you’ll earn points, and each completed track will earn you a badge!
-You’ll have noticed that when you completed the quiz from the first unit.
+When you finish units, modules, and tracks, you’ll earn points, and each completed track will earn you a badge!
+You’ll have noticed that when you completed the quiz in the first unit.
 We’ll cover this more in-depth in the Points and Badges unit.

 As you go through the learning, you’ll see that the content is a mixture of text, images, and video.
-For now, the video will not contain any audio, as they are more like screen recordings to show you how something works.
 You can pair it with the written training to fully understand a topic.

 Many Hitchhikers will join the program with a specific goal, such as becoming an Answers Administrator or a Listings Expert.

-To provide guidance, we have built structured Curriculums.
-Curriculums are essentially groupings of tracks that we have created to help prioritize training and track your progress in a specific product area.
+To provide tailored guidance, we have built structured Curriculums.
+Curriculums are a group of tracks that we have created to prioritize training and track your progress in a specific product area.

-If you ever have feedback on the content, we encourage you to leave that feedback by clicking on the Hitchhiker icon in the bottom-right corner of the site.
+If you ever have feedback on our learning content or the Hitchhikers site experience, share it with us by clicking on the Hitchhikers thumbs-up icon in the bottom-right corner of the site.

 As we mentioned, each unit ends with a quiz with multiple choice questions.
-Before you ask – no, we’re not trying to bring back memories of high school or standardized tests.
-These quizzes are designed to make sure that you grasped the content in the unit and will highlight key points or concepts that we believe are critical for you to understand.
+These quizzes are designed to make sure that you have grasped the content in the unit and will highlight key points or concepts.

-Quizzes are great and all, but the real fun begins with the Assessments.
-At the end of each module, you’ll be presented with either another quiz assessment (boring!) or a hands-on challenge (exciting!).
+At the end of each module, you’ll be presented with a module assessment in the form of a quiz or a hands-on challenge.

-The Quiz Assessments will work just like the unit quizzes, except that you’ll earn more points for completing them.
-They will combine information learned throughout the quizzes.
-These are open book though – you should be referencing your learning materials for the quiz, just like you can and should be referencing these materials when you’re actually building!
+Assessment quizzes will work just like the unit quizzes, except that you’ll earn more points for completing them.
+They will combine information learned throughout the entire module.
+These are open-book quizzes and you should be referencing your learning materials, just like when you’re actually building!

-The Challenges are our pride and joy.
-This is where you have the opportunity to get your hands dirty in a “challenge environment” Yext account to put your learning to the test.
-Throughout the challenges, you’ll be presented with scenarios for Turtlehead Tacos, the fictitious brand you’ll be working with throughout Hitchhikers.
+Challenges are our pride and joy.
+This is where you have the opportunity to get your hands dirty in a Yext account to put your learning to the test.
+Throughout the challenges, you’ll be presented with various scenarios for Turtlehead Tacos, the fictional brand you’ll be working with throughout the Hitchhikers Program.

 How to Launch and Submit a Challenge